-Tracking successful weight loss is sometimes trickier than you think.
-Focusing only on weight and standing on the scale every day might be misleading, cause unnecessary anxiety and undermine your motivation for no good reason.
+Tracking successful weight loss is sometimes trickier than you’d think.
+Focusing only on weight and stepping on the scale every day might be misleading, cause unnecessary anxiety and undermine your motivation for no good reason.

 The scale is not necessarily your friend.
 You may want to lose fat – but the scale measures muscles, bone and internal organs as well.
 Gaining muscle is a good thing.
 Thus weight or BMI are imperfect ways to measure your progress.
 This is especially true if you’re just coming off a long period of semi-starvation (calorie counting), as your body may want to restore lost muscles etc. Starting weight training and gaining muscle can also hide your fat loss.

 Losing fat and gaining muscles is great progress, but you may miss this if you only measure your weight.
 Thus it’s smart to also track the disappearance of your belly fat, by measuring your waist circumference.

 - Put the measuring tape around your middle, like in the picture above, slightly above your belly button (to be exact: at the midpoint between your lowest rib and the top of your hipbone, at your side).